joaolucaswork/calculadora-reinocapital/docs/donut-tutorial-integration.md

 ### Checkbox States

-1. **Initial State**: Both checkboxes are unchecked with gray background
+1. **Initial State**: All three checkboxes are unchecked with gray border
-2. **Hover Completed**: First checkbox turns green with checkmark when user hovers over any chart slice
+2. **Hover Completed**: First checkbox turns golden (#c49725) with checkmark when user hovers over any chart slice
-3. **Click Completed**: Second checkbox turns green with checkmark when user clicks to pin a tooltip
+3. **Click Completed**: Second checkbox turns golden (#c49725) with checkmark when user clicks to pin a tooltip
+4. **Indice Giro Completed**: Third checkbox turns golden (#c49725) with checkmark when user adjusts the rotation index
-4. **Tutorial Complete**: Both elements slide out to the right with premium animation
+5. **Tutorial Complete**: All elements slide down and fade out with subtle animation

 ### Event Integration